Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

--   Deploy the Background tier of the sample application (located within the Contoso.Financial.Background project within the Contoso.Financial Visual Studio solution in the HOL files) into the App Service Web App as a Web Job.
+-   Deploy the Background tier of the sample application (located within the Contoso.Financial.Background project within the Contoso.Financial Visual Studio solution in the HOL files) into the App Service Web App as a Web Job

--   Configure the Web Job to be recurring and scheduled to run every **1 Minutes**.
+-   Configure the Web Job to be recurring and scheduled to run every **1 Minutes**

 #### Exit criteria

--   The Background tier has been deployed.
+-   The Background tier has been deployed

--   The Background tier is scheduled to run every 1 minute.
+-   The Background tier is scheduled to run every 1 minute

 ### Task 4: Take down Background Tier VM

 #### Tasks to complete

--   Stop the Background Tier Virtual Machine.
+-   Stop the Background Tier Virtual Machine

 #### Exit criteria

--   The Virtual Machine hosting the Background tier of the sample application is in a "Stopped (deallocated)" state.
+-   The Virtual Machine hosting the Background tier of the sample application is in a "Stopped (deallocated)" state

 ## Exercise 6: Setup SQL Database Geo-Replication